kelexel/moo-Keyboard/README.md

 moo-Keyboard.js accepts three arguments as options:

 * container: the parent container where to inject the keyboard.
-This assumes the container contains two DIVs, one with class "keybPreview" (where the typed keys will be injected), one with class "keyKeys" (where the keyboard keys will be injected)
+This assumes the container contains two DIVs, one with class "keybPreview" (where the typed keys will be injected), one with class "keybKeys" (where the keyboard keys will be injected)

 * wrap: how many keyboard keys to display on a row.